Posted December 16, 2011

 Despite laws enacted in 2001 to combat digital-related incidents, cyber crime is still pervasive in Algeria.
 This is due not only to a lack of detection tools, awareness and training courses, but also to the negligence of private and public institutions in protecting their intellectual properties online.
 In 2010, the Center for Judicial and Judiciary Research (a branch of the Algerian Department of Justice) began developing and implementing cyber security laws.
 Until then, the field went mostly unregulated.
 Since 2010, 12 cases have been reported and to-date there has been eighty-eight cases brought to Justice.

 Technological innovations in the world of cyber criminals have made the traditional bank robbery seem almost prehistoric.
 Computer and Internet access now replace the gun; surreptitious locations replace the need for an actual physical presence to confront the victim.
-Hacking: The using of a computer and/or program in order to gain unauthorized access to data in a computer, system or network.
-LookingGlass Cyber (n) - not the axe swinging you’re thinking of.
-This type of hacking is unauthorized access to another computer, or system., Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait., spear phishing, spamming, 419 scams, Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs., web piracy and cyber terrorism, can all take place from the comfort of one’s cubicle – far from and invisible to the intended target.
+Hacking, Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers., spear phishing, spamming, 419 scams, Malware: Software that is intended to damage or disable computers and computer systems., web piracy and cyber terrorism, can all take place from the comfort of one’s cubicle – far from and invisible to the intended target.

 A variety of those cyber crimes mentioned above are already affecting Algeria.
 In 2010, individuals suspected of operating from China infiltrated Algeria Telecom and hacked their servers, thus gaining control over their internet traffic in order to monitor digital communications among its citizenry.